NateEag/how-i-code/drafts/poc.rst

 the POC was written.
 The user interface is the bare minimum required to demonstrate that the core of a programmer's idea is workable.

-Before writing a proof-of-concept, articulate clearly the core feature you need to see working.
-This is especially important if your POC involves integrating or embedding existing programs, as it is easy to see that the two processes are communicating and to think "It works, I'm done!", when in fact some crucial subtlety is actually malfunctioning and you just haven't noticed it yet.
+Before writing a proof-of-concept, articulate clearly the core behaviors that must be working to consider it a success.
+This is especially important if it involves integrating or embedding existing programs, as it is easy to see two processes communicating and think "It works, I'm done!", when some crucial subtlety is malfunctioning but you have not noticed.

 As mentioned above, a proof-of-concept must *not* be a viable product.
 If it is, you have a prototype with major holes, not a proof-of-concept, and you are